Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/configure-general-settings.md

    swagger = true
    ```

-5. Restart the service via `systemctl restart terrad`.
+5. Restart the service via `systemctl restart daodiseod`.
 Once restarted, the LCD will be available (by default on port `127.0.0.1:26657`)